Amy King: Career

 Since 2003, King has taught English and creative writing at SUNY Nassau Community College.

 King received the 2015 WNBA Award (Women's National Book Association).
 She also received The Feminist Press's "40 Under 40: The Future of Feminism" award in 2010 and the 2012 SUNY Chancellor's Award for Excellence in Scholarship and Creative Activities.

 In 2016, Adam Fitzgerald named King "One of the 30 Poets You Should Be Reading", and she was listed as one of "13 New York Poets Changing the Lit Scene" by Civil Coping Mechanisms in March 2017.

-She moderates the Women's Poetry Listserv (WOMPO) and the Goodreads Poetry!
-Group, which includes more than 20,000 members and features the monthly "Goodreads Newsletter Poetry Contest".
+She moderates the Women's Poetry Listserv (WOMPO).
 She also serves on The Offing Magazine's Advisory Board.

 King has published five full-length poetry collections, including Antidotes for an Alibi (BlazeVOX Books, 2005), I’m the Man Who Loves You (BlazeVOX Books, 2007, Slaves to do These Things (BlazeVOX Books, 2009), I Want to Make You Safe (Litmus Press 2011) and The Missing Museum (Tarpaulin Sky Press 2016).
 She is co-editor of the anthology series Bettering American Poetry (Bettering Books) and, with Heidi Lynn Staples, the anthology, Big Energy Poets: Ecopoetry Thinks Climate Change (Blazevox Books 2017).

 From 2010 – 2014, she co-edited the online response to the BP Gulf Oil Spill, Poets for Living Waters', with Heidi Lynn Staples and co-edited the PEN America Poetry Series with Ana Bozicevic in 2010.
 King founded and curated, from 2006, the Brooklyn-based reading series, The Stain of Poetry, until 2010.